Cbsoftware/PressureNet-SDK/Documentation.md

 Starting CbService

 To initialize the service and have it start with updated settings, create an Intent and start the service with a call to Android’s startService method.
+This will also initiate the Service and allow it to begin collecting and submitting data, if the settings allow.

 	Intent serviceIntent;
 	private void startCbService() {